Code-Institute-Submissions/KeepKindling-Pokemon-quiz/README.md

 - [GoogleFonts](https://fonts.google.com/)- Used to import the font "Mako" in various weights.
 Sans-serif was the backup font.
 - (slack Community) For giving little help every now and then
 - My mentor brian for great advice and guidance
+- Web Dev Simplified (youtube) for some borrowed code